Amit-Weis/Notes/SBI4UW/Unit 1 - Review.md

 	- will bond during a condensation reaction to form "glycosidic bonds"
 - Polysaccharides
 	- Formed when many monosaccharides link up to form a long chain
-	- ideal for storing energy long term, as theu are easily borken and then built up again
+	- ideal for storing energy long term, as they are easily broken and then built up again
 	- common examples include starch, glycogen, amylose, amylopectin and cellulose
 	- ![](../images/carbohydratetypes.png)
-	- any straight chains made up of $\alpha$-glucose are formed from 1-4glycosidc bonds, and any branches are formed initally by a 1-6 glycosidc bond
+	- any straight chains made up of $\alpha$-glucose are formed from 1-glycosidic bonds, and any branches are formed initially by a 1-6 glycosidic bond
 	- glycogen
 		- insoluble
 		- very branched